 Parenting teenagers is often viewed as a harrowing, nail-biting experience to be endured and conquered, before safely launching them into the world as young adults.
-However, even as you feel anxious about the changes your child is going through, it’s important to look at the situation through the lens of your teenager.
+However, even as you feel anxious about the changes your child goes through in their tween to teen years, it’s important to look at the situation through the lens of your teenager.

 Remember, they will be feeling equally (if not more!) worried and uncertain than you.
 Dealing with hormonal changes, strong emotions, peer pressure, social expectations, life choices and perhaps even romantic relationships for the first time, is certainly a daunting proposition for your child.
 With preparation and a positive mindset, you can guide them as they make the transition from childhood to young adulthood.

 As your child moves from childhood to tweenhood to teenhood, be aware that the only constant is change itself!
 A child at this stage of development will undergo physical and emotional changes as he explores his own identity and finds his place in the world.
 Your patience and understanding is invaluable at this juncture.

 # Strategy 1: Be a friend to your child

 The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counselor to their children.
 By offering a listening ear, you signal to that they are valued and their opinions and thoughts matter to you.
 Your teenager is more likely to be upfront about life challenges and discuss potentially awkward conversation topics with you, such as sex and relationships.

 Perhaps the most exasperating part of the tween to teen transition is seeing your child turn into a contrary creature.
 Remind yourself that your teenager is simply figuring out his or her likes and dislikes.
 In doing so, they may sometimes push back against your preferences.

 Teach Wise Decision-Making